Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/avax-liquid-staking-mechanics.md

 ## Validators

-On Avalanche, ANKR has two validators.
+On Avalanche, Ankr has two validators.

 In case you want to integrate with us, drop us a line for further details.